-Unable to find official support, and unable to convince Enrico Fermi of the need to continue experiments, Szilard turned to his old friend Albert Einstein... [continued below]
+Unable to find official support, and unable to convince Enrico Fermi of the need to continue their experiments at Columbia University, Szilard turned to his old friend Albert Einstein.
+He had collaborated with Einstein in Berlin in the 1920s on the invention of novel refrigerators without moving parts.
+Now, he sought Einstein’s help about a very different matter.

 Einstein was enjoying a sailing vacation in Peconic on the northern tip of Long Island, New York.
 On or about July 12, Szilard and fellow Hungarian physicist Eugene Wigner made the short drive from Manhattan in Wigner’s car.
 Einstein, true to his simple tastes, greeted his visitors wearing an undershirt and rumpled, rolled-up pants.
 He showed them to his cabin’s large, screened-in porch.